The exponential map at a cuspidal singularity: Introduction

-Now if $g$ is any smooth Riemannian metric on the ambient space $\R^n$ then the restriction of $g$ to the manifold $X\setminus p$ pulls back under $\beta$ to a Riemannian metric on the interior of $\Xtilde$, which extends smoothly to the boundary.
-The extension is a cusp metric on $\Xtilde$.
-In this sense the resolution of a space with cusp singularity is a cusp manifold.
-See Section \ref{sec:setting} for a discussion of cusp manifolds, cusp singularities and the meaning of $S$ and $\gdM$ for cusp singularities.
+Now if $g$ is any smooth Riemannian metric on the ambient space $\R^n$ then the restriction of $g$ to the manifold $X\setminus p$ pulls back under $\beta$ to a Riemannian metric on the interior of $\Xtilde$.
+We will prove that this metric extends smoothly to the boundary, and that the extension is a cuspidal metric on $\Xtilde$.
+In this sense the resolution of a space with cuspidal singularity is a cuspidal manifold $(M,\bg)=(\Xtilde,\beta^*g)$.